BuzzSumo monitors engagement across 4 major social platforms:

-But before there were likes, comments and upvotes to calculate, there were simply "shares."
+But before there were likes, comments, or upvotes to calculate, there were simply "shares."

 When another person sees the post containing the link, they could either: